nat611/ELIBeamlines/README.md

 # ELIBeamlines
- ELI-Beamlines Internship Porject July-Sept 2024 Welcome to the ELI Beamlines App.
+ ELI-Beamlines Internship Porject July-Sept 2024 **This README file described the ELI_Beamlines.mlapp file in the respository.
+Download this app and open in app designer to view both the design and code.**
+Welcome to the ELI Beamlines App.
 In this README is some important information to aid in navigating the app.

 1. Firstly, there is a order in which the images should be uploaded, processed, and analysed.
 This is: